murdockpeter/divisionhq/README.txt

 Features
 ----------------
-• Division HQ Panel - Press 'H' to open the request panel during your turn
+- Division HQ Panel - Press 'H' to open the request panel during your turn
-• Artillery Support - Request heavy artillery strikes with multiple modes:
+- Artillery Support - Request heavy artillery strikes with multiple modes:
   - Area Damage: Wide blast radius for concentrated enemy positions
   - Precision Strike: Focused damage on a single hex
   - Suppression Barrage: Reduce enemy combat effectiveness
-• Air Reconnaissance - Reveal enemy positions (coming soon)
+- Air Reconnaissance - Click-to-target fog-of-war reveal with turn-based duration
-• Supply Drops - Emergency supply delivery to units (coming soon)
+- Supply Drops - Emergency supply delivery to units (coming soon)
-• Reinforcements - Request additional units from Division reserve
+- Reinforcements - Request additional units from Division reserve
-• Cooldown System - Each enabler has a turn-based cooldown after use
+- Cooldown System - Each enabler has a turn-based cooldown after use
-• Cost Management - Enablers cost money, requiring strategic resource management
+- Cost Management - Enablers cost money, requiring strategic resource management
-• Limited Uses - Some enablers have a maximum number of uses per game
+- Limited Uses - Some enablers have a maximum number of uses per game
-• Persistent Data - Your enabler status is saved with your game
+- Persistent Data - Your enabler status is saved with your game

 What is Harmony?
 ----------------